steelmananything/steelmananything/_topics/methodology.md

 ## Our methodology

-Below are some of the principles we try to follow.
-There are legitimate critiques of all of these premises and steelmanning is needed for this and other methodologies, but we had to start somewhere.
+Below are the core principles we try to follow.
+This might change over time as we steelman the techniques but we had to start somewhere.

 1. Use structured [reasons and arguments][Dutilh Novaes & Zalta, 2021].
 2. If possible, use arguments based on [evidence][Kelly & Zalta, 2016], [science][Hepburn et al., 2021], and [rationalism][Markie et al., 2021].